-Each year, child abuse investigations are reported to the CACI.
-These reports pertain to investigations of alleged physical abuse, sexual abuse, mental/emotional abuse, and/or severe neglect of a child.
-The reports are submitted by county welfare and probation departments.
+Investigated reports of child abuse are forwarded to the CACI.
+These reports contain information related to substantiated cases of physical abuse, sexual abuse, mental/emotional abuse, and/or severe neglect of a child.

-The information in the Index is available to aid law enforcement investigations, prosecutions, and to provide notification of new child abuse investigation reports involving the same suspects and/or victims.
+The information in the CACI is available to aid law enforcement investigations, prosecutions, and to provide notification of new child abuse investigation reports involving the same suspects and/or victims.
 Information also is provided to designated social welfare agencies to help screen applicants for licensing or employment in child care facilities and foster homes, and to aid in background checks for other possible child placements, and adoptions.
-Dissemination of CACI information is restricted and controlled by the Penal Code.
+Dissemination of CACI information is restricted and controlled by statute.

-Information on file in the Child Abuse Central Index include:
+Information on file in the Child Abuse Central Index includes:

-It is important to note that the effectiveness of the index is only as good as the quality of the information reported.
-Each reporting agency is required by law to forward to the DOJ a report of every child abuse incident it investigates, unless the incident is determined to be unfounded or general neglect.
-Each reporting agency is responsible for the accuracy, completeness and retention of the original reports.
+It is important to note that the effectiveness of the CACI is only as good as the quality of the information reported.
+Each agency that submits a report of substantiated child abuse or severe neglect is responsible for the accuracy, completeness and retention of the original reports.
 The CACI serves as a “pointer” back to the original submitting agency.